 Section A: Provide vendor’s information and if any, subcontractor’s information

-Section B: Provide a statement of experience and qualifications that meet the requirements set forth in Section 1.3, Experience and Qualifications.
+Section B: Provide a statement of experience in public health and qualifications that meet the requirements set forth in Section 1.4., Qualifications.
+Experiences in Hawaii are preferred.

-Section C: Provide at least three references for whom the offeror has provided the pharmacy billing audit services.
+Section C: Provide at least three (3) references in the past five (5) years for whom the offeror has provided the IT end-user help desk and support services specified in Section 1, Specifications.

 Attachment 2 - Bid Price and Estimated Staffing Percentage